MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 ## Scenario: Agent connectivity failure

-Following are the possible reasons for Agent connectivity failing:
+Following are the possible reasons for Agent connectivity failure:

 - DNS entry missing in the Agent's VNet
 - VNet Peering